-Detecting on Private Land
+Detecting on private land

-When detecting on private land members must obtain the permission of the owner.
-The Miners Right does not give you the right to detect on private land unless you have the express consent of the owner.
+Members must obtain permission from the landowner before detecting on any private land.
+The Miners Right does not grant any right to detect on private land unless you have the express consent of the owner.
 It is preferable that consent be obtained on each visit to the locality.
 The landowner can withdraw consent at any time.